MadGamerHD/Water-IO-SA_Import-Export/README.md

 - **Mark** objects as **Water Faces** and store per-vertex GTA water parameters (p0–p3).
 - **Edit** all four parameters for each vertex directly in the **Object Properties** panel.
 - **Automatically color-code** water faces based on depth parameter (p2) using configurable **Shallow Threshold**.
+- **Prevent Water Merge**: Optionally export adjacent zones as separate entries to preserve distinct regions.
+- **Fix Zone**: Remove selected zones whose area falls below a user-defined threshold to avoid small-crash issues.
 - **Export** (Save) the selected water zones back into a correctly formatted `water.dat` file.
 - **Automatically adds** the line `processed` at the top of exported files.
 - **Fully supports multi-selection**: you can export multiple water zones at once.

 ---